Y0EL/nuansa-berlian/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: >-
-      Nuansa Berlian is a premier jewelry brand dedicated to crafting exquisite pieces that capture the essence of elegance and beauty.
+      Nuansa Berlian is a premier jewelry brand dedicated to creating exquisite pieces that embody elegance and style.
+We invite you to collaborate with us by promoting our stunning collections.
+As a partner, you can earn commissions for every sale made through your referrals.
     text: >
       Our mission is to connect with individuals who share a passion for fine jewelry and inspire them to promote our stunning collections.
 Through our